Open-EO/openeo-processes/.github/ISSUE_TEMPLATE/issue-or-clarification-for-existing-process.md

 ---
-name: Issue or Clarification for existing process
+name: Issue or clarification for existing process
 about: Report an issue or clarification for an existing process.
 title: "[process id]: [issue summary]"
 labels: bug, patch